Maramataka at Wai-akatea Raataa Vine Reserve

 How the Maramataka dial works

-Set the Maramataka dial to the current Raakaunui moon phase (you can find the dates here).
+Set the Maramataka dial to the current Raakaunui moon phase.

 The Maramataka dial is a helpful tool and starting point for learning about Maramataka.
 Let it guide you as you tune in, observe and build your own understanding of the Maramataka.